 There is no statewide foreclosure mediation program in California.
 However, on July 8, 2008, California passed Senate Bill 1137 (SB 1137), an emergency bill to assist homeowners facing foreclosure, which was codified at Cal.
 Civ.
 Code § 2923.5.
 More recently, the California Homeowner Bill of Rights extended the protections first introduced by SB 1137, as well as enacted new reforms to better assist homeowners in foreclosure.

-The main requirement under SB 1137 was that a lender could not file a notice of default, which is the first step in a California foreclosure, until 30 days after contacting the borrower to assess the borrower's financial situation and explore options for the borrower to avoid foreclosure.
+The main requirement under SB 1137 was that a lender or servicer could not file a notice of default, which is the first step in a California foreclosure, until 30 days after contacting the borrower to assess the borrower's financial situation and explore options for the borrower to avoid foreclosure.

 Learn more about the California foreclosure process.